 I collaborate with the designer, Akiko, from Aloha Picnic in Brooklyn to reuse my naturally dyed leftover fabrics into fun clothes and products.
 These products are sold at once a month craft market, 4th street makers market in East village, NYC.

-Julian is a landscape designer/ compost master in Jackson Heights, Queens New York.
-I collaborate with him to get food waste for dyeing.
-He also plants Japanese indigo at his compost site for me.
+The couple create botanical fragrances in Jackson Heights, Queens, New York.
+Julian is a compost master/ landscape designer as well.
+I collaborate with them to get food waste for dyeing.
+He also plants Japanese indigo at his compost site & at his private garden for me.